DGSeb/GP3-Team4/README.md

 - Space to jump
 - Left Click to shoot

-Controls for Controller (game has only been test on an Xbox controller):
+Controls for Controller (game has only been tested on an Xbox controller):
 - Left Stick for movement
 - Right Stick for cam movement
 - Left Bumper (LB) to dash